Find Answers to General Questions

 CLSI develops and publishes standards and guidelines through a consensus process that involves representatives from government, industry, and the health care professions.
 Because of the unique credibility our threefold consensus process gives to our documents, regulatory agencies or accrediting bodies often require that a specific CLSI standard or guideline be followed.
 In these cases, following the standard or guideline becomes mandatory for institutions aiming to meet given regulatory or accreditation requirements.

 The organization changed its name to Clinical and Laboratory Standards Institute (CLSI) in January 2005.
 The acronym NCCLS stood for its previous name, National Committee for Clinical Laboratory Standards.

 How do I find the most recently published documents?

-When viewing our Online Shop, you will see a Featured Product category, that will feature our most recent publications.
-Members also receive our eNews Newsletter which will always announce new documents and products.
+When viewing our Online Shop, you will see a Featured Products category that will feature our most recent publications.
+Members also receive our eNews publication, which will always announce new documents and products.